SchoolDocs – Policies and Procedures

 Please be aware that the Vulnerable Children’s Act 2014 requires a safety check to be completed for core and non-core workers.

-We have a number of programmes planned specifically for students who are under achieving and students with special abilities and including the Reading Recovery Programme and Resource Teacher of Learning and Behaviour.
+We have a number of programmes planned specifically for students who require specific support with learning and students with special needs.
+This includes special needs approaches like Zones of Regulation, TEACCH and support from Resource Teacher of Learning and Behaviour.

-We have access to a number of specialist personnel to assist teachers with students who are under achieving or have special needs and abilities.
+We have access to a number of specialist personnel to assist teachers with students who require specific support with learning and students with special needs.
 Please feel free to contact us if you have any concerns regarding your child.

 The school supplies the children with a basic set of stationery.
 If your child uses more than the basic set you will be advised and an account will be sent home.